fluid-checkout/fluid-checkout/readme.txt

 = Unreleased =

 * Improved: Compatibility with plugin Wawp.
 Disable the billing phone field position setting and show a notice when OTP verification is enabled.
+* Improved: Compatibility with plugin Biteship.
+Disable the enhanced select fields setting and show a notice explaining why it is forced off.

 = 4.2.6 - 2026-07-28 =